mother-of-all-self-hosting/ansible-role-searxng/docs/configuring-searxng.md

 See the project's [documentation](https://docs.searxng.org/) to learn what SearXNG does and why it might be useful to you.

-## Prerequisites

-To run a SearXNG instance it is necessary to prepare a database.
-You can use [MongoDB](https://mongodb.com) or [Redis](https://redis.io/).

-If you are looking for Ansible roles for them, you can check out [ansible-role-mongodb](https://github.com/mother-of-all-self-hosting/ansible-role-mongodb) and [ansible-role-redis](https://github.com/mother-of-all-self-hosting/ansible-role-redis), both of which are maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.
-The roles for [KeyDB](https://keydb.dev/) ([ansible-role-keydb](https://github.com/mother-of-all-self-hosting/ansible-role-keydb)) and [Valkey](https://valkey.io/) ([ansible-role-valkey](https://github.com/mother-of-all-self-hosting/ansible-role-valkey)) are available as well.

->[!NOTE]
-> This role does not support Postgres, as installing with it has been deprecated.

 ## Adjusting the playbook configuration

 To enable the SearXNG with this role, add the following configuration to your `vars.yml` file.